-his section contains details of the VLA's resolution, sensitivity, tuning range, dynamic nge, pointing accuracy, and modes of operation.
-More detailed discussions of most of the serving limitations are found elsewhere.
-In particular, see Reference 1, listed in Section he VLA's resolution is set by the configuration and frequency of observation.
-It is imortant to be aware that a synthesis array is "blind" to structures on angular scales both naller and larger than the range of fringe spacings given by the antenna distribution.
-For e former limitation, the VLA acts like any single antenna - structures smaller than the ffraction limit are broadened to the resolution of the antenna.
-The latter limitation is uique to interferometers - it means that structures on angular scales significantly larger an the fringe spacing formed by the shortest baseline are simply unseen.
-No subsequent occessing can fully recover this missing information, which can only be obtained by obrving in a smaller array configuration, using the mosaicing method, or with an instrument uch as a large single antenna) which provides this information.
+The VLA's resolution is set by the configuration and frequency of observation.
+It is important to be aware that a synthesis array is "blind" to structures on angular scales both smaller and larger than the range of fringe spacings given by the antenna distribution.
+For the former limitation, the VLA acts like any single antenna - structures smaller than the diffraction limit are broadened to the resolution of the antenna.
+The latter limitation is unique to interferometers - it means that structures on angular scales significantly larger than the fringe spacing formed by the shortest baseline are simply unseen.
+No subsequent processing can fully recover this missing information, which can only be obtained by observing in a smaller array configuration, using the mosaicing method, or with an instrument (such as a large single antenna) which provides this information.